ThePacielloGroup/cupper/content/patterns/serving.md

 ## Serving locally

-While you're creating content for your library, you'll probably want to see what the finished product looks like.
+While you're creating content for your project, you'll probably want to see what the finished product looks like.
 Fortunately, **Infusion** is easy to serve locally using the `serve` command:

 {{<cmd>}}npm run serve{{</cmd>}}

-This will serve your working library from `localhost:1313`.
-Whenever you make changes to your library's files, the site will automatically rebuild.
+This will serve your working project from `localhost:1313`.
+Whenever you make changes to your files, the site will automatically rebuild.
 No need to refresh the web page!

 ## Publishing on Github Pages

-**Infusion** creates a `/docs` folder containing the latest version of your library whenever you do an `npm run build` or a `git commit`.
-So long as you forked the **Infusion** repository when making your own library (see {{% pattern "Library setup" %}}), whenever you push to master, you will also be updating the site found at your Github Pages URL.
+**Infusion** creates a `/docs` folder containing the latest version of your site whenever you do an `npm run build` or a `git commit`.
+So long as you forked the **Infusion** repository when making your own version (see {{% pattern "Setup" %}}), whenever you push to master, you will also be updating the site found at your Github Pages URL.

 This URL will be in the following format: